thalium/icebox/www/content/posts/getting_started.md

 ./VirtualBox &
 ```

 On Windows, before using VirtualBox you will need to be able to load unsigned drivers first.
-Please be aware that enabling unsigned drivers is a security risk and take appropriate measures.
+Please be aware that enabling unsigned drivers is a security risk and take that into account.
 Use the following instructions to start VirtualBox on Windows using our precompiled binaries:

 ```